2016 Geylang stabbing death: Fatal fight at Geylang

-Goh Eng Thiam, who was gravely injured from the attack, died from excessive arterial blood loss from a cut to his arm.
+Goh Eng Thiam, who was gravely injured in the attack, died from excessive arterial blood loss from a cut to his arm.

-On the morning of 9 July 2016, outside a Kopi tiam at Geylang and in front of several witnesses, a 52-year-old male customer of the shop was attacked by an elderly man, who used a knife to slash and stab him several times, including on the chest and arms.
+On the morning of 9 July 2016, outside a kopitiam at Geylang and in front of several witnesses, a 52-year-old male customer of the shop was attacked by an elderly man, who used a knife to slash and stab him several times, including on the chest and arms.
 Both men later exchanged blows while lying on the ground before a taxi driver shouted at the pair, causing the elderly man to quickly flee the scene of crime; his knife was abandoned near the scene of crime.
-The injured victim, Goh Eng Thiam (吴英添 Wú Yīngtiān), who subsequently laid himself on the curb at the roadside due to exhaustion after the fight, eventually lost consciousness and upon the arrival of the ambulance, Goh was pronounced dead at 8.11 am.
+The injured victim, Goh Eng Thiam, who subsequently lay down on the curb at the roadside due to exhaustion after the fight, eventually lost consciousness and upon the arrival of the ambulance, Goh was pronounced dead at 8.11 am.
 The forensic pathologist, Dr Paul Chui, later performed an autopsy on Goh and determined that the cause of Goh's death was a single knife wound to the right upper arm, which cut through a major blood artery and resulted in Goh's death due to massive bleeding from the wound.

-At the time of his death, Goh left behind a 56-year-old ex-wife, three children: a 19-year-old son and two daughters aged 26 and 30 respectively, and one son-in-law.
+At the time of his death, Goh left behind a 56-year-old ex-wife, three children: a 19-year-old son and two daughters aged 26 and 30, and one son-in-law.
 Goh's children, in an interview, expressed their sadness over their father's death and remembered Goh as a soft-hearted, loving father despite his hot temper.
 Despite having divorced his wife more than ten years ago, Goh maintained close contact with his children and ex-wife, and would visit his children often.
 It was said that Goh wanted to earn more money in order to properly reunite with his family prior to his untimely death.
 Goh's younger daughter appealed to the public and police for help to arrest the killer who attacked her father.
 Goh was also revealed to be the assistant of the zi char hawker stall at the coffee shop where he met his end from the stabbing incident, and he still worked there daily despite having retired to waive off his extra time.
-Goh's acquaintances who knew him described Goh as someone who often help people in trouble and would show loyalty to those he knew.
+Goh's acquaintances who knew him described Goh as someone who often helped people in trouble and would show loyalty to those he knew.
 Undertaker Roland Tay, who was known for organizing pro bono funerals for high-profile murder victims like Huang Na and Liu Hong Mei, helped Goh's children to recover Goh's body, as well as arrange funeral preparations and Buddhist rituals on their behalf.